TaDaa/vimade/README.md

   -- Set animate = true to enable animations on any recipe.
+  -- See the docs for other config options. recipe = {'default', {animate=false}},
+  -- ncmode = 'windows' will fade inactive windows.
-  -- See the docs for other config options. recipe = {'default', {animate=false}}, ncmode = 'buffers', -- use 'windows' to fade inactive windows fadelevel = 0.4, -- any value between 0 and 1.
+  -- ncmode = 'focus' will only fade after you activate the `:VimadeFocus` command. ncmode = 'buffers', fadelevel = 0.4, -- any value between 0 and 1.
 0 is hidden and 1 is opaque.
   tint = {
     -- bg = {rgb={0,0,0}, intensity=0.3}, -- adds 30% black to background